avl/savefile/README.md

 # Docs

-The savefile docs are available at: https://docs.rs/crate/savefile/ Make sure you read the docs for the correct version.
+The savefile docs are available at: https://docs.rs/savefile/0.6.1/savefile/

 # Features and goals